-Many social media platforms have a minimum age of 13.
+Many social media platforms have a minimum age of 13 (with WhatsApp being 16+).
 We ask parents to respect age ratings on social media platforms wherever possible and not encourage or condone underage use.
 Online safety lessons will look at social media and other online behaviour, how to be a good friend online and how to report bullying, misuse, intimidation or abuse.
-Parents can support their children and the school by acting as good role models.
+Parents can support their children and the school by acting as good role models as well as talking to their children about the apps, sites and games they use, with whom, for how long, and when In the Parent AUP, parents are directed to: the Digital Family Agreement to help establish shared expectations and the Top Tips for Parents poster along with relevant items and support available from parentsafe.lgfl.net and introduce the Children's Commission Digital 5 A Day.

-The school has an official Twitter account which is used purely to share events and activities that have occurred during school time.
-The school will not reply to messages sent directly to the Twitter account.
+The school has an official Instagram account which is used purely to share events and activities that have occurred during school time.
+The school will not reply to messages sent directly to the Instagram account.